Home » NEET Coaching » Top Career Options After NEET: 11 Best Courses and Careers to Consider

 Scope

-Graduates can work in private clinics, animal welfare organizations, or government sectors.
+Graduates can work in private clinics, animal welfare organisations, or government sectors.
 With increasing awareness of pet care and livestock health, veterinarians are highly sought after, making this a strong contender for “career options after NEET other than MBBS.”

 11. B.Sc in Nutrition and Dietetics